denten-books/plain-text/1-metaphor.md

 payment systems, to going to bed as alarm clocks and night activity monitors.

-Baudrillard writes about the "genesis of simulacra," which culminates precisely in the totalizing mediation of code:
+Baudrillard writes about the "genesis of simulacra," which culminates in the totalizing mediation of code:

 > At the limit of an always increasing elimination of references and
 > finalities, an ever-increasing loss of resemblances and designations, we